leewtai/leewtai.github.io/courses/linear_regression/lectures/README.md

     run.
 There are many modern papers that understand the behavior of deep learning models via linear regression.
 - What to expect from this text?
-  - How is the regression line defined?
   - What question does it answer vs not?
+  - What is linear regression, a summary, an algorithm, or a model?
   - How should I evaluate someone's regression model?
   - How should I create my own regression model?